 Who leads the walks?

-Each member is asked to lead two walks each year after their first year of membership.
+Alhough certainly not compulsory, members are invited to lead two walks each year after their first year of membership.
 Some may find this a little daunting, but there is plenty of expert help on hand to both plan and trial the walk with you, so there’s really no cause for concern.
 Indeed, it’s a great way for you to introduce your fellow walkers to your favourite areas!

 Yes, I’m interested in Bebington Rambling Club – what do I do next?